rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 ]
 ```

 The `baseslot` value will change when computed from the [EQUIP](../interactions/equip.md) interaction.
+The baseslot will be composed of two dot-delimited values, like so: `"base-4477293-kanaria_superbird.machine_gun_scope"`.
+This means: the child with this ID is now equipped into this slot.
+The value of `baseslot` can change from `""` to `"base-4477293-kanaria_superbird.machine_gun_scope"` ONLY if one of this child NFT's resources has this value as a `slot` property (see `resources` below).

 #### Owner and Rootowner